-- Members Roll-Over benefit accumulates in their name for as long as they are members of NHP. - A Roll-Over benefit instruction claims form for manual Roll-Over refunds must be completed and can be sent via fax to 061 230 465 or emailed to members@nhp.com.na. - If members select the automated claims process, the completed form can be sent via fax to 061 230 465 or emailed to members@nhp.com.na.
+- Members Roll-Over benefit accumulates in their name for as long as they are members of NHP. - A Roll-Over benefit instruction claims form for manual Roll-Over refunds must be completed and can be emailed to members@nhp.com.na. - If members select the automated claims process, the completed form can be emailed to members@nhp.com.na.